vovapolu/scala-data-classes/README.md

 For this example: 3 `Option` wrappers, `Boolean` boxing, `Boolean` packing, `String` wrapping, we save 6 references (384 bits) per instance.

-Note that changing the heap representation does not affect the serialised form (the publicly fields are used).
+Note that changing the heap representation does not affect the serialised form (the public visible fields are used).

 Further ideas for heap optimisation should go in [#3](https://github.com/fommil/scala-data-classes/issues/3)